 Case Study: SLT

-SLTrib.com is serving as a case study for implementing A/B testing directly within a newsroom environment.
+is serving as a case study for implementing A/B testing directly within a newsroom environment.
 Our goal is to assess how different design and content strategies impact user engagement.
 By segmenting users into control and experiment groups, we can measure the effectiveness of changes to our website.

 We are segmenting users using a client-side approach that ensures a consistent experience across visits.
-Our method assigns each user to either a control or experiment group based on their browser cookies and a randomization function.
+Our method assigns each user to either a "control" or "experiment" group based on their browser cookies and a randomization function.
 This segmentation allows us to test variations in design, layout, and content delivery.

 After implementing A/B tests, we will track and analyze the following metrics: